pablodecm/paper-inferno/paper/paper.md

 which accounts for the effect of nuisance parameters.
 The resulting interval can be characterised by its width
 $\Delta \omega_0 = \hat{\omega}^{+}_0- \hat{\omega}^{-}_0$, defined by some
-criterion so as to contain on average a given fraction of the probability density, e.g. a central $68.3\%$ interval.
-The expected magnitude of the interval depends on the summary statistic $\boldsymbol{s}$ chosen: in general, summary statistics that are more informative about the parameters of interest will provide narrower
+criterion so as to contain on average, upon repeated samping, a given fraction of the probability density, e.g. a central $68.3\%$ interval.
+The expected size of the interval depends on the summary statistic $\boldsymbol{s}$ chosen: in general, summary statistics that are more informative about the parameters of interest will provide narrower